 - Your expectations for the final esthetic outcome

 These factors will help you and your plastic surgeon discuss the range of possible breast implant sizes you should consider.
-After meeting with your surgeon, you will try on "sizers" with a Patient Care Coordinator to better select the size implant you choose.
+After meeting with your surgeon, you will try on "sizers" with a Patient Navigator to better select the size implant you choose.
 These sizers fit under a bra and give the illusion of a breast implant, allowing you to better imagine your body with breast implants.

 How To Choose Breast Implant Size